cdoug88/css-image-hover/README.md

 # css-image-hover
-Different CSS hover effects for images
+Different CSS hover effects for images and icons